-The uterine tubes are a pair of ducts which carry ova from the ovaries to the uterine cavity.
-Every tube is all about 10 cm long and is located in the upper free margin of the broad ligaments of the uterus.
+Uterine Tubes are the pair of ducts which carry ova from the ovaries to the uterine cavity.
+The uterine tubes are located in the upper free margin of the broad ligaments of the uterus and each uterine tube is about 10 cm long.

 Lateral (Fimbriated) Ending

-- It arch downward and inward partially to encircle the ovary.
+- It arches downward and inward partially to encircle the ovary.

 Infundibulum (1 Cm Long)